VijetaPriya47/Gitlab-Terraform-Provider/README.md

 Check out the [CONTRIBUTING.md](/CONTRIBUTING.md) guide for tips on how to contribute and develop the provider.

-## Note this Provider is not supported by the GitLab Support team

-If you are a customer who has a GitLab License, **support for this provider is not covered by that license agreement as this is not part of the GitLab Product**.
-Feel free to open an issue in this project and the maintainers may be able to help.
+## Troubleshooting support

+This is a community maintained project.
+If you have a paid GitLab subscription, please note that GitLab Terraform Provider is not packaged as a part of GitLab, and falls outside of the scope of support.
+For more information, see GitLab's [Statement of Support](https://about.gitlab.com/support/statement-of-support.html).

+Please [fill out an issue](https://gitlab.com/gitlab-org/terraform-provider-gitlab/-/issues) in this project's issue tracker and someone from the community will respond as soon as they are available to help you.